Jason Borkholder

 Elkhart, IN

-While on a family vacation in the spring of 2019, the artist faced a near-death experience that made them reevaluate their life at the age of 41.
-This event prompted them to explore their identity and how they could make a positive impact on others.
-Overcoming severe social anxiety, they decided to pursue their lifelong dream of performing stand-up comedy at a local open mic night.
-Delving into the roots of their anxiety, they discovered they were neurodivergent, with undiagnosed autism/ADHD hindering their potential since childhood.
+While vacationing with their family in the spring of 2019, the artist had a near-death experience that made them reevaluate their life at the age of 41.
+Feeling a deep remorse for not doing more, they embarked on a journey to discover who they truly were and how they could serve others.
+Pursuing a lifelong dream of performing stand-up comedy, they had to overcome severe social anxiety rooted in their childhood, eventually realizing they were neurodivergent, with undiagnosed autism/ADHD hindering their potential.

 This Artist's Collections